Unique plant palettes, precise CAD plans, landscape photo imaging, 3D rendering and web conferencing during the design

 Upon relocating to Santa Barbara in the mid-90's, I undertook an independent course of study of the particulars of landscaping in California, that led me from UCLA to the Santa Barbara Botanic Garden.
 I spent countless hours learning about the plants available in the landscape trade here and divided them into palettes based on area of origin.
 I also taught myself CAD drafting, landscape photo imaging and 3D rendering.
 My continuing education is ongoing - thru the study of current landscape industry standards, organic, permaculture and water harvesting principles and practices, discovering and experimenting with new software and technology and using and monitoring new plants in my projects.

 I have worked with landscape architects, landscape contractors, pool contractors, architects, general contractors, interior designers, arborists and experienced trade persons and gardeners on a variety of projects, both large and small, in Santa Barbara, Ventura, L.A. and San Diego counties as well as the metropolitan Phx area.
-I offer Online Landscape Design to residents nationwide.
+I offer Online Landscape Design to residents of California.

 As a designer, I draw from my art background to bring beauty to the landscapes I work on, practical focus from my years in design/build and improved visualizing tools as a result of my interest in computer rendering software.
 Since all of my work involves custom design, each new job presents the opportunity to create something fresh and new.
 I delight in the challenge of deciphering the elements that will make each project unique to those who hire me.

 For four years in a row, Donna Lynn has been voted most popular in the design category.
 Only 3% of Houzz professionals receive "best of" awards.
 Photos of her designs have been added to more than 100,00 ideabooks.